cyyself/CDIM-SoC/README.md

     This problem can be checked by `cat /proc/interrupts` and check whether the eth0 interrupt count is zero.

     If this option is enabled automatically by Vivado Block Design, you should manually disable this option.

+- Can I replace godson spi with Xilinx AXI Quad SPI?

+    I tried but failed.

+    In Standard mode, the first read request will return 0xf response.
+But it seems normal from the second request.

+    In Dual mode, the first read request will return 0x0 response.
+But it seems normal from the second request.

+    In Quad mode, all read request will return 0xc response.